Heel related ailments require immediate and very specific treatment

 There is much misleading and conflicting advice around Plantar fasciitis.
 In most cases it is a micro-fibre tear in the band of supportive tissue attaching the forefoot (toes) to the Calcaneous (heel bone).
 Therefore if you stand, walk or run you will further aggravate a plantar fascial tear.
 Treating pain only does not always address cause.
 Using advanced bio-engineering the Heel Clinic treats source/cause using the exclusive ICT method.

 Heel Clinic Treatment

-Clinic data has shown has us conclusively long term heel ailments are associated with calcaneous (heel bone) position through the walking gait.
+Clinic data has shown us conclusively long term heel ailments are mostly associated with calcaneous (heel bone) position through the walking gait.
 This creates a “chain reaction” of forces and loads causing overuse pain.
 Resulting in Plantar fasciitis, Severs and Achilles pain being predominantly an angulated heel position issue, not ligament, tendon or arch problems.

 An examination will determine the root source of heel pain